 Fraudulent operations denounced

-The company's spokesman explained that it had not resorted to a bankruptcy proceeding, in spite of the company's situation prior to the Covid-19 crisis, because when the change of management took place in December, "we found a mess (...) it was not possible to provide a complete and sensible X-ray to a possible investor".
+The company's spokesman explained that it had not resorted to a bankruptcy proceeding, despite the company's situation before the Covid-19 crisis, because when the change of management took place in December, "we found a mess (...) it was not possible to provide a complete and sensible X-ray to a possible investor".

 The airline "comes from a complex and complicated administrative situation, the previous directors carried out a fraudulent operation", he pointed out.
 There are criminal charges against 11 former directors, among them William Shaw, who served as CEO, and there are also complaints against the former CFO and other high-ranking members of the operation.